ryanlow64/tp/docs/DeveloperGuide.md

 1. User requests to add a new meeting and provides meeting details.
 2. System validates input.
-3. System checks for clashes in schedule.
+3. System checks for clashes in event.
-4. System adds the meeting to the schedule.
+4. System adds the meeting to the event.
 5. System informs user the outcome of the addition.

 **Use case ends.**